 Careful judgment must be used in selecting and implementing safeguards for any proposed activity that involves biological agents, chemical agents, or radioactive materials and radiation-producing devices.
 Consideration must be given to operations that involve large quantities of such agents, or complex procedures with multiple modalities of hazards and/or having a significant potential for producing aerosols of contamination.
 When these or similar situations exist, the principal investigator must obtain guidance from SHERM before initiating the proposed activity and must apply for approval by the University's Institutional Biosafety Committee, Chemical Safety Committee, or Radiation Safety Committee as appropriate.
 The principal investigator must keep informed of the approval requirements established by these committees.

 All employees, postdoctoral research fellows, residents, students, trainees, and visitors who work with or who may be potentially exposed to hazardous materials must receive information and training in accordance with HOOP Policy 95 Research Training and as outlined in the applicable safety manuals.

 C. Laboratory Practices and Engineering Controls

 Safeguards implemented by principal investigators must, at a minimum, strictly adhere to good laboratory practices such as those surveyed for during periodic laboratory surveys.
-Universal precautions adopted by the university must be adhered to by all personnel who work in university laboratories or clinical settings.
+Universal or standard precautions adopted by the University must be adhered to by all personnel who work in University laboratories or clinical settings.